Skirlax/MuAlphaZeroLibrary/README.md

 To see the project documentation, check the [wiki](https://github.com/Skirlax/MuAlphaZeroLibrary/wiki) page.

 ## ❗ Get started ❗
-### Linux Dependencies
-To install the library on Linux, you will need dependencies to build mysqlclient.
-Check [mysqlclient](https://github.com/PyMySQL/mysqlclient) for a command to install dependencies on your system.
 ### Python dependencies
 The library is built using python3.11, which it is the only tested version.
 It is recommended that you use the 3.11.* version of python, because of significant speed improvements.